miczho/self-notes/topics/elitebook-840-g7.md

 ### Lid Switch Detection

 Issue(s):
-1. Lid is not detected as closed when I close the laptop
+1. Lid is not detected as closed when I close the laptop.
 2. When I hook up the laptop a monitor and switch to 'External Only' mode, the lid switch fires excessively between 'open' and 'closed' during suspend.
-This wakes the computer
+This wakes the computer.
     - May have to reconfirm this through logging.
 Command is `journalctl --since '{YOUR_VALUE} {minutes/hours} ago' | grep -i ' lid '`

-It's not worth enabling lid events if either of these do not work
+It's not worth enabling lid events if either of these do not work.

 *\*Solution\** disable lid events.
 Changes made:

 GNOME Tweaks installed with `sudo apt update && sudo apt install gnome-tweaks`.
-'Suspend when laptop lid is closed' is set to 'off'
+'Suspend when laptop lid is closed' is set to 'off'.

 The `/etc/systemd/logind.conf` file has original settings: